geertj/gruvi/docs/index.rst

 Gruvi is free software, available under the MIT license.

-The author of Gruvi may be contacted at geertj@gmail.com.
-You may also submit tickets or suggenstions for improvements on Gruvi's `github page`_.
+Feel free to contact the author at geertj@gmail.com.
+You can also submit tickets or suggenstions for improvements on Github_.

 .. _libuv: https://github.com/joyent/libuv
 .. _pyuv: http://pyuv.readthedocs.org/en/latest